TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

-- Start binary search on columns, not rows â†’ fewer columns than elements.
+- Start binary search on columns, not rows → fewer columns than elements.
 - Always pick the max element of the mid column to compare.
 - No need to check top/bottom because you're already checking max.
-- Outer boundary assumed -1 â†’ natural peak on edges possible.
+- Outer boundary assumed -1 → natural peak on edges possible.

-- **âš ï¸ Pitfalls**
+- **⚠️ Pitfalls**
     - Forgetting to check matrix boundaries
     - Picking ANY element instead of column max
     - Checking only one neighbor
     - Using DFS/BFS (not needed)
     - Assuming sorted matrix (it is NOT sorted)
-    - Confusing with "Search in 2D matrix" problem â€” totally different
+    - Confusing with "Search in 2D matrix" problem — totally different
 ---

 <!-- #endregion -->